Get

 3 Little-Known Facts About the South Russian Ovcharka

-There are several dog breeds that people claim have wolf origin.
+Several breeds are more closely related to wolves than others.
 However, this is often difficult to prove definitively.
 But you can add the South Russian Ovcharka to the list of dogs who might have had a great-great-great-great wolf grandparent.

-The South Russian Ovcharka is one of 13 dogs that have been banned from Denmark due to past incidents of aggression.
+The South Russian Ovcharka is one of 13 dogs banned from Denmark due to past incidents of aggression.
 It is illegal to own, breed, or import this breed into the country.
-If you are bringing this dog to another country and need to transit to Denmark, the dog must not leave their crate (except for needing to drink, eat, and relieve themselves while on a leash).
+If you bring one to another country and need to transit to Denmark, the dog must not leave their crate (except for drinking, eating, and using the bathroom while on a leash).

 In addition to the South Russian Ovcharka, there is also the Central Asian Shepherd Dog (Ovcharka) and the Caucasian Shepherd Dog (Ovcharka).
 The Caucasian Shepherd is the largest of the Ovcharka breeds, reaching up to 170 pounds.